by Tommy Hough

 As Democrats and environmentalists, we're not opposed to institutions or the potential for collective goals among communities.
 There is significant strength there.
 But we also recognize having quality leadership on multi-jurisdictional boards sometimes means having to first win majorities in communities where leaders don't share our vision of a cleaner, greener, more livable San Diego County.

-Not every measure or initiative is equal, and each one must be considered on an individual basis with great care.
-That's why I'd like to detail some of our reasons for opposing the SANDAG ballot measure, particularly in light of the substantive, nuanced conversation between labor attorney Ricardo Ochoa and Circulate San Diego policy counsel Colin Parent during the latter half of the July SDCDEA meeting.
+Not every measure or initiative is equal, and each one must be considered with care.
+That's why I'd like to detail some of our reasons for opposing the SANDAG ballot measure, particularly in light of the substantive, nuanced conversation between labor attorney Ricardo Ochoa and Circulate San Diego policy counsel Colin Parent during the latter half of our July club meeting.

 Essentially, SANDAG is proposing a measure to charge a 40-year half-cent sales tax to fund a variety of transportation projects.
-There's a lot of good that can come from this kind of a plan, especially with the kind of money being proposed.
+There's plenty of good that may come from this plan, especially with the kind of money being proposed.
 But being a countywide entity, some SANDAG municipalities will undoubtedly gain more from the deal than others.
 On that same note, some communities stand to lose more than others too.

 One of the concerns we have is with communities that may see an increase in pollution as the result of more freeway lanes and less transit.
-In particular, the city of San Diego should be wary of any plan that calls for additional freeway lanes anywhere in the county, as San Diego residents now have a legally-binding climate action plan that calls for a reduction in greenhouse gas emissions that can only be met by reducing the number of cars being used every day in the city.
-While additional miles of freeway may be poured in municipalities outside of San Diego, we set a poor example as a community and environmental leaders when we advocate for the very thing we as a city are legally-bound to reduce.
+In particular, the city of San Diego should be wary of any plan that calls for additional freeway lanes anywhere in the county, as San Diego residents now have a legally-binding Climate Action Plan that calls for a reduction in greenhouse gas emissions that can only be met by reducing the number of cars being used every day in the city.
+While additional miles of freeway may be added in municipalities outside of San Diego, we set a poor example as a community and as environmental leaders when we advocate for the very thing we as a city are legally-bound to reduce.

-Granted, the trolley provides excellent service for those commuting from San Ysidro or Chula Vista to points north, and also offers great options for those who live in Santee or Lemon Grove and may work in Mission Valley.
-But the trolley network itself needs significant expansion and reduced rates in order for it to have an demonstrative impact that plays into the goals of the city of San Diego's climate action plan.
+Granted, the trolley provides excellent service for those commuting from San Ysidro or Chula Vista to points north, and also offers options for those who live in Santee or Lemon Grove and may work in Mission Valley or Downtown.
+But the trolley network itself needs significant expansion and reduced rates in order for it to have an demonstrative impact that plays into the goals of the city of San Diego's climate plan.

-We as an organization have no philosophical problems with a sales tax, and we can appreciate the work that has gone into crafting the SANDAG plan and the breadth and scope of the items covered.
-We as a club can appreciate that there are a number of SANDAG communities which have leaders who choose not to believe in climate change or the long-term threat rising sea levels pose to the county.
+As an organization, we have no philosophical problems with a sales tax, and we can appreciate the work that has gone into crafting the SANDAG plan and the breadth and scope of the items covered.
+We as a club can also appreciate there are a number of SANDAG member communities whose leaders choose not to believe in climate change or the long-term threat posed by rising sea levels, drought and increased wildfire.

 One of our answers to this concern would be to hearken back to one of our club's founding principles – we need more environmental leaders serving in elected office throughout the county.
 Then we may have a SANDAG that is representing the best, most sensible and most pressing environmental issues in a countywide transportation plan.
-The best chance for doing this is by electing Democrats who want to improve environmental policy.
+The best chance for doing so is by electing Democrats who make a point of improving environmental policy.

 We believe in the ability of governments to craft policy, and we can wholly appreciate how hard it is to get different municipalities with differing constituencies and different desires to come together and agree on a plan as broad and sweeping as the proposed SANDAG ballot measure.
 Not one member of San Diego County Democrats for Environmental Action will deny that the effort to put the proposal together has been Herculean, with several "good actors" laboring to steer the best possible results.
 This is more than commendable.